openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 18.04 Root on ZFS.rst

 **Note:** Ignore errors from ``osprober``, if present.

-5.6 Install the boot loader
+5.6 Install the boot loader:

 5.6a For legacy (BIOS) booting, install GRUB to the MBR::